-I was nominated as a star to dance at this fundraiser.
+I feel so honored that was nominated as a star to dance at this fundraiser.
 Thus, when Ms Borrego contacted me I said “Yes”.
 She assigned me a dance partner – an alumni of the team.
 Our first task was to pick a dance, the respective music and outfit.
-We decided on a Viennese Waltz and I had to choose the dress.
+We decided on a Viennese Waltz, and I had to choose the dress.

 Thus, down in the costume storage finding a Viennese Waltz suitable dress in size 2-4 that looks great on me was a real challenge.
 Most dresses were size M and up.

 We finally made a couple of photos with the various competitors that were present.
-As you see from the following photos we had a lot of fun.
+As you see from the following photo we had a lot of fun.